7 tips for surviving life after university

 Finally the time has come for you to be freed from exam stress and deadlines!
 Here are a few things to consider now you'll be out in the big bad real world.

-As exciting and surreal as it can feel finishing up at uni, it's also quite common for students to find the prospect of graduating pretty daunting.
+As exciting and surreal as it can feel finishing up at uni, it's also pretty normal to find the prospect of graduating pretty daunting.

-We've put together a few factors to consider now you're a fully-fledged graduate, so you can be in the best situation and avoid any nasty surprises!
+We've put together a few things worth thinking about now you're a fully-fledged graduate, so you can be in the best situation and avoid any nasty surprises!